antmicro/renode-dpi-examples/README.md

 ### Connecting to a simulator

 You can use one of the following command to start the simulator and pass connection parameters:

 * `samples/axi_ram/build/verilated +RENODE_RECEIVER_PORT=<ReceiverPort> +RENODE_SENDER_PORT=<SenderPort> +RENODE_ADDRESS=<Address>` for Verilator on Linux
 * `samples\axi_ram\build\verilated.exe +RENODE_RECEIVER_PORT=<ReceiverPort> +RENODE_SENDER_PORT=<SenderPort> +RENODE_ADDRESS=<Address>` for Verilator on Windows
 * `vsim design_optimized -work samples/axi_ram/build/work_questa -do "run -all" +RENODE_RECEIVER_PORT=<ReceiverPort> +RENODE_SENDER_PORT=<SenderPort> +RENODE_ADDRESS=\"<Address>\"` for Questa on Linux
 * ``vsim design_optimized -work samples\axi_ram\build\work_questa -do "run -all" +RENODE_RECEIVER_PORT=<ReceiverPort> +RENODE_SENDER_PORT=<SenderPort> +RENODE_ADDRESS=\`"<Address>\`" -ldflags -lws2_32`` in Powershell for Questa on Windows

-After starting the simulator establish a connection by executing the `mem Connect` command in the Renode Monitor.
+After starting the simulator, establish a connection by executing the `mem Connect` command in the Renode Monitor.
 No output indicates that Renode and the simulator are successfully connected.

 > **Note**